 1. Cover-slide hook pack (10 variants)

 You are a carousel strategist.
-My topic: {topic}.
-My audience: {who}.
-Write 10 cover-slide hooks ≤8 words each.
+My topic: [topic].
+My audience: [who].
+Write 10 cover-slide hooks of 8 words or fewer each.
 Banned: "swipe to see", "you need this", "must read".
 Each must signal one of: contrarian take, specific number, named outcome, named pain.
 Mark each with its hook archetype.

 Variables to swap: topic, who